What Is a Betting Exchange?

 Will the Exchanges Work?

-Prophet and Sporttrade will be two of the first to really try, and we'll learn a lot about the viability as it enters New Jersey and looks to expand quickly in 2023.
+Prophet and Sporttrade were two of the first to really try, and we've learned a lot about the viability as they entered New Jersey.

-It's likely that exchanges become popular among more hardcore, price-sensitive bettors for liquid markets like NFL point spreads, while traditional books will win by dominating props, futures and liquid markets among bettors who don't care about price.
+It seems likely that exchanges will become popular among more hardcore, price-sensitive bettors for liquid markets like NFL point spreads, while traditional books will win by dominating props, futures and liquid markets among bettors who don't care about price.

 Smarkets is entering the U.S. market with a traditional sports betting product.
-And the parent company of Betfair — the largest exchange in the world — owns FanDuel.
+The parent company of Betfair—the largest exchange in the world—owns both Smarkets and FanDuel.
+It is currently available in Colorado but has paused further expansion plans.

-The creation of a sustainable, successful betting exchange would likely require getting past the casino lobbies to overturn The Wire Act, which seems unlikely in the near term.
+The creation of a sustainable, multi-state betting exchange would likely require getting past the casino lobbies to overturn The Wire Act, which seems unlikely in the near term.

 Pros of Betting Exchanges